Bezalel Ashkenazi: Shitah Mekubezet

 Ashkenazi himself wrote only short marginal annotations in his edition of the Talmud.
 Solomon Adeni, his student, edited the annotations into the commentary to Kodashim as it exists today (both versions), including a vast quantity of original material.

-Shitah Mekubezet contains expositions of the Talmud taken from the works of the Spaniards Nahmanides, ben Adret, and Yom-Tov of Seville, and from those of the Frenchmen Abraham ben David, Baruch ben Samuel, Isaac of Chinon, etc. The study of the Shitah is particularly valuable for understanding the Tosafists, because the work contains some of the older and unedited Tosafot; besides, glosses of R. Asher ben Jehiel and of the disciples of R. Perez are partly contained in it.
+Shitah Mekubezet contains expositions of the Talmud taken from the works of the Spaniards Nahmanides, ben Adret, and Yom-Tov of Seville, and from those of the Frenchmen Abraham ben David, Baruch ben Samuel, Isaac of Chinon, etc. The study of the Shitah is particularly valuable for understanding the Tosafists, because the work contains some of the older and unedited Tosafot; besides, glosses of Asher ben Jehiel and of the disciples of Perez ben Elijah are partly contained in it.

 Other works

 Ashkenazi is also the author of a collection of responsa, which appeared after his death (Venice, 1595).

-His Methodology of the Talmud, and his marginal notes to the Yerushalmi, which were still extant at the time of Azulai, are preserved in manuscript at Jerusalem.
+His Methodology of the Talmud, and his marginal notes to the Jerusalem Talmud, which were still extant at the time of Chaim Joseph David Azulai, are preserved in manuscript at Jerusalem.